grantshandy/grantshandy.github.io/content/posts/raycasting/index.md

 First, we'll explore how the algorithm behind the game works, then we'll write it out line by line.
 Afterwards, we'll take a second look at the code to add some features and optimize it for size.
-I've tried to make this as accessible as and friendly as possible but a healthy understanding of programming as well as Rust and basic geometry will help.
+I've tried to make this as accessible and friendly as possible but a healthy understanding of programming as well as Rust and basic geometry will help.

 Here's a quick preview of what we'll be making: